pyeve/eve/docs/tutorials/account_management.rst

-From now on responses to POST requests aimed at the ``/accounts/`` endpoint will include the newly generated auth token, allowing the client to consume the other API endpoints right away.
+From now on responses to POST requests aimed at the ``/accounts/`` endpoint will include the newly generated auth token, allowing the client to consume other API endpoints right away.

 5. Securing other API endpoints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~